 As the name suggests, picnic totes are just perfect for a lovely day at the park or the beach.
 The insulated bag will keep your wine cool much longer than a sling bag.
-And with the extra space for glasses and bottle openers, you can transport everything you need to enjoy a good wine in nature.
+And with the extra space for outdoor-use glasses and bottle openers, you can transport everything you need to enjoy a good wine in nature.
 Be aware that a picnic tote with two bottles of wine in it has some weight.
 Carrying it over a longer distance, especially if it has only short handles, might be a little bit exhausting.

 Backpacks for Wine Bottle Transport

 The next level of wine bottle transportation is a backpack.
 It shares many features with picnic totes, including the stable padding, the insulation, and the extra space for glassware and wine tools.
 Usually, you can transport at least two or three wine bottles with a wine backpack.
 Some models even have room for six bottles, and they have padded dividers so the bottles don’t bump against each other.